ChanchitoFinance/ChanchitoDocumentation/docs/spikes/payment-gateways.md

 </div>

-## Bolivian Payment Solutions

-### 1. Mercado Pago
+### 4. Mercado Pago

 <div align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/98/Mercado_Pago.svg/2560px-Mercado_Pago.svg.png" width="400"/>
 </div>

 **Overview**: Mercado Pago is one of the most popular payment platforms in Latin America, operated by Mercado Libre.
-While its primary markets are Argentina, Brazil, Mexico, and Chile, it has limited presence in Bolivia through regional coverage.
+It does not support Bolivia and requires an Argentine phone number for registration.
+The platform is primarily focused on Argentina, Brazil, Mexico, and Chile.

 **Requirements**: